wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 That weekend, my family had a chicken meal.
 I didn't eat.

+This ends the story of little follower.
+However, I cannot get away with him from my mind.
+I sometimes asked myself why I still remember little flower after so many years, and I could not get an answer that satisfied myself.

-I showed my respect to a wonderful creature who had lived his life with love and honor, glory and failure, which gives me much fun whether young or old.
+I just want to show my respect to a wonderful creature who had lived his life with love and honor, glory and failure, which gives me much fun whether young or old.

+Dear audience, have you ever had the same feeling?
+Have you ever had a dear friend to commemorate?
+Have you ever had a vivid story to tell?

-This is the very way that we all should live our lives.
+This is the very stage to tell your story.

 Farewell, little flower.
 Farewell, the great rooster.